bytewired/RainbowMVP/README.md

 # RainbowMVP
-Lightweight MVP library(for personal using).
+Lightweight MVP library(for personal using) with easy lifecycle.

 For good understanding approach read this [article](https://medium.com/@czyrux/presenter-surviving-orientation-changes-with-loaders-6da6d86ffbbf).